Yasin Ayari: International career

 Born in Sweden to parents from Tunisia and Morocco, Ayari was a youth international for Sweden.
 Ayari made his full international debut for Sweden in a friendly game against Finland on 10 January 2023.

+On 12 May 2026, Ayari was named in the Sweden squad for the 2026 FIFA World Cup.
+On 14 June 2026, he scored two goals in Sweden's opening match against his paternal country, Tunisia, as Sweden beat Tunisia by 5–1.

 Personal life

-His mother Amina works for AIK, and his brother Taha, born 2005, plays for AIK and has had a trial at Feyenoord.
+Ayari was born in Solna, Sweden, to a Tunisian father and a Moroccan mother.
+His younger brother, Taha, is also a professional footballer.